Wendyz1116/61040-fa25-portfolio/assignments/assignment1.md

    *Not selected:* Hard to solve effectively with software alone; behavioral change is complex and diffuse.

 2. **Lack of inspiration for creative reuse/upcycling:** People want to live sustainably but may lack ideas for repurposing items.
-   *Not selected:* Inspiration apps exist; impact may be limited without strong differentiation or community adoption.
+   *Not selected:* Inspiration apps like Pinterest exist; impact may be limited without strong differentiation or community adoption.

 3. **Difficulty donating small household items:** Small, usable items are often discarded due to lack of accessible donation channels.
    *Not selected:* Risk of lack of critical mass; without enough participants, the solution may fail to deliver value.

-## Three Most Worth Pursuing Problems
+## Three Selected Problems

 ### 1. Unorganized Personal Travel Photos
 I personally really struggle with accumulating many photos that are rarely organized, making it hard to relive or share experiences. and Other travelers likely does as well.
 Software can automate tagging, sorting, and album creation, improving the overall travel memory experience.